Survivor Series (1988): Aftermath

-The Mega Powers were a powerful tag team throughout 1988 but their domination began to end as misunderstanding occurred between Hulk Hogan and Randy Savage in early 1989.
-This all began on January 7, 1989 Saturday Night's Main Event XIX, Hogan was mercilessly beaten by The Twin Towers after his match with Akeem.
+The Mega Powers were a powerful tag team throughout 1988, but their domination began to end as misunderstanding occurred between Hulk Hogan and Randy Savage in early 1989.
+This all began on January 7, 1989 Saturday Night's Main Event XIX, as Hogan was mercilessly beaten by The Twin Towers after his match with Akeem.
 Savage came out and cleared the ring with a steel chair.
-Elizabeth took Hogan to the backstage area which angered Savage.
+Elizabeth took Hogan to the backstage area, which angered Savage.
 He thought that he was a third wheel and this was the beginning of the breakup of Mega Powers as Savage was angry as to why Miss Elizabeth was used by Hogan as his manager.
-He confronted her about the issue but she took Hogan backstage.
-Problems increased further in the Royal Rumble match where Hogan accidentally eliminated Savage as he was trying to eliminate Bad News Brown.
+He confronted her about the issue, but she took Hogan backstage.
+Problems increased further in the Royal Rumble match, where Hogan accidentally eliminated Savage as he was trying to eliminate Bad News Brown.
 On February 3 The Main Event II, Hogan and Savage faced The Twin Towers (Akeem and the Big Boss Man) in a tag team match, filled with controversy.
 During the climax of the match, Akeem threw Savage on top of Elizabeth, knocking her out cold.
 Hogan picked her up and took her backstage, leaving Savage alone to face the Towers while Hogan tended to Elizabeth.
 When Hogan came back, Savage slapped him in the face and took the belt in his hand and turned heel by abandoning Hogan.
-Though, Hogan managed to pick up the win.
+Though he was abandoned by Savage, Hogan managed to pick up the win.
 Mega Powers disbanded as Hogan and Savage feuded with each other.
-At WrestleMania V, Hogan defeated Savage in a match that was billed "The Mega Powers Explode" to win the WWF World Heavyweight Championship ending Savage's reign of 371 days.
+At WrestleMania V, Hogan defeated Savage in a match that was billed "The Mega Powers Explode" to win the WWF World Heavyweight Championship, ending Savage's reign of 371 days.

 The feud between Demolition and the Powers of Pain took on its new twist, as now Demolition was the face team and the Powers of Pain were the villains.
 Mr. Fuji constantly interfered in his team's matches against Demolition, and eventually, a 2-on-3 match was signed for WrestleMania V, with Fuji joining the Powers of Pain.
 At WrestleMania, Demolition was able to gain their final revenge on Fuji when—after his mistimed attempt to throw salt in Smash's eyes—he was caught in Demolition's finishing move, the Demolition Decapitation.